IBM/cloud-pak-deployer/docs/src/50-advanced/run-on-openshift/run-deployer-wizard-on-openshift.md

 ## Prepare the deployer project and the storage
 * Go to the OpenShift console
 * Click the "+" sign at the top of the page
-* Paste the follliwng block (exactly into the window)
+* Paste the following block (exactly into the window)
 ```
 ---
 apiVersion: v1